dan-leo/masters/thesis/v8/twopager.md

 \begin{minipage}{\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/Signal_power_energy_outliers.pdf}
-\captionof{figure}[Max current of packets (372/1619) up to 128mA]{Max current of packets (372/1619) roughly between 70 and 120mA, and skewed towards higher consumption.
+\captionof{figure}[Max current of packets (372/1619) up to 128mA against RSRP.]{Max current of packets (372/1619) up to 128mA in comparison (AB) of UE, (C) MNOs, (DE) attenuation zones, (F) UE-MNO boxplots, (GH) test types, (I) and ECLs against RSRP.}
+\label{fig:}
+\end{center}
+\end{minipage}

+[](../../../masters/code/tests/plotterk/Signal_power_maxCurrent_plot.png)

+roughly between 70 and 120mA, and skewed towards higher consumption.
 It is also clamped at 128mA due to measurement limitations.

 (A) Attenuation zones evident.
 (B) Both MTN and Vodacom share similar distributions of max current usage.
 (C) Tests are varied, yet UDP packet transmission tend to use more current.
-(D) ECL does not affect current usage.}
+(D) ECL does not affect current usage.
-\end{center}
-\end{minipage}

-[](../../../masters/code/tests/plotterk/Signal_power_maxCurrent_plot.png)

 \begin{minipage}{\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/maxCurrent_histogram.pdf}
 \captionof{figure}[Max current of packets histogram]{The latency-energy measurement hardware is limited to 128mA, and therefore we can see some clamping here.
 It shouldn't affect the energy readings much however, as maximum current occurs only during the first few microseconds of the random access preamble.}
+\label{fig:}
 \end{center}
 \end{minipage}